-- A spring speaker series begins Wednesday, Jan.
-23, in celebration of the Department of Critical Culture, Gender & Race Studies at Washington State University.
+- A spring speaker series begins Wednesday, January 23, in celebration of the Department of Critical Culture, Gender, & Race Studies at Washington State University.
 See Flier or WSU News Article

 - David J Leonard is now the new chair of the Critical Culture Gender and Race Studies.
 Also, Lisa Guerrero became the new director for the Program in American Studies.

 - Dr. Karsten Fitz, professor of American Studies from University of Passau, Germany, held a talk on Wednesday, September 26th at 6pm in Todd Hall 230 about German Cultural Perceptions of "Indians" in fiction and film.
 Dr. Karsten Fitz is highly regarded internationally as a scholar of American Studies and German-American Studies.
 See Article

 - Dr. Rich King presented the year's first Common Reading Tuesday, August 28, in Todd 116.
 He discussed race, racism and science regarding the common reading book, The Immortal Life of Henrietta Lacks.